natejsimonsen/.vimrc/README.md

 ```
 At this point, you are ready to rock n roll!

+### Before you begin
+The point of using vim in a terminal is to have a fast, easy to use text editor.
+The `.vimrc` file has a lot more features such as autocompletion, linting, and auto code formatting.
+I have found that `.vimrc-easy` has most of the features needed while providing the least overhead, so if you want a quick setup use `.vimrc-easy`

 ### Awesome Vim movements
 - D = Delete to the end of the line